-(ii) comprised in a single lot or legally defined parcel of land for which a separate certificate of title could be issued without further consent of the Council.
-Being in any c ase the smaller land area of i or ii, or 2. an area of land which is comprised in two or more adjoining lots or other legally defined parcels of land d, held together in one certificate of title in such a way that the lots/parcels cannot be dea It with separately without the prior consent of the Council; or 3. an area of la and which is comprised in two or more adjoining certificates of title where such titles are: (i) subject to a condition imposed under section 37 of the Building Act 2004 or section 643 of the Local Government Act 1974; or (ii) held together in such a way that they cannot be dealt with separately without the prior consent of the Council; or 1 In the case o of land not subject to the Land Transfer Act 1952, the whole parcel of land under one instrument of conveyance; Except: inder one instrument of conveyance, Except. (i) in the case of land subdivided under the cross lease of company lease systems, other than strata titles, site shall mean an area of land containing: a) a building or buildings for residential or business land exclusively restricted to the users of that/those building(s), plus an equal share of commor property; or b) a remaining share or shares in the fee simple creating a vacant part(s) of the whole for future cross lease or company lease purposes; and ii in the case of land subdivided under Unit Titles Act 1972 and 2010 (other than strata titles) site sha Il mean an area of land containing a principal unit or proposed unit on a unit plan together v all mean an area of land containing a principal unit or proposed unit on a unit with its accessory units and an equal share of common property; and plan together v iii in the all mean an area of land containing a principal unit or proposed unit on a unit with its accessory units and an equal share of common property; and case of strata titles, site shall mean the underlying certificate of title of the plan together v iii in the entire land cor all mean an area of land containing a principal unit or proposed unit on a unit with its accessory units and an equal share of common property; and case of strata titles, site shall mean the underlying certificate of title of the ntaining the strata titles, immediately prior to subdivision. plan together v iii in the entire land cor In addition to th all mean an area of land containing a principal unit or proposed unit on a unit with its accessory units and an equal share of common property; and case of strata titles, site shall mean the underlying certificate of title of the ntaining the strata titles, immediately prior to subdivision. the above. plan together v iii in the entire land cor In addition to tl a) A site all mean an area of land containing a principal unit or proposed unit on a unit with its accessory units and an equal share of common property; and case of strata titles, site shall mean the underlying certificate of title of the ntaining the strata titles, immediately prior to subdivision.

-c) Where a site is situated partly within the District and partly in an adjoining District, then the part situated in the District shall be deemed to be one site.
+(i) comprised in a single lot or other legally defined parcel of comprised in a single lot or legally defined parcel of land for which a separate certificate of title could be issued without further consent of the Council.
+Being in any case the smaller land area of i or ii, or 2. an area of land which is comprised in two or more adjoining lots or other legally defined parcels of land, held together in one certificate of title in such a way that the lots/parcels cannot be dealt with separately without the prior consent of the Council; or 3. an area of land which is comprised in two or more adjoining certificates of title where such titles are: subject to a condition imposed under section 37 of the Building Act 2004 or section 643 of the Local Government Act 1974: or held together in such a way that they cannot be dealt with separately without the prior consent of the Council; or 4.
+In the case of land not subject to the Land Transfer Act 1952, the whole parcel of land last acquired under one instrument of conveyance; Except: in the case of land subdivided under the cross lease of company lease systems, other than strata titles, site shall mean an area of land containing: a) a building or buildings for residential or business purposes with any accessory buildings(s), plus land exclusively restricted to the users of that/those building(s), plus an equal share of common property; or b) a remaining share or shares in the fee simple creating a vacant part(s) of the whole for future cross lease or company lease purposes; and in the case of land subdivided under Unit Titles Act 1972 and 2010 (other than strata titles), site shall mean an area of land containing a principal unit or proposed unit on a unit plan together with its accessory units and an equal share of common property; and in the case of strata titles, site shall mean the underlying certificate of title of the entire land containing the strata titles, immediately prior to subdivision.
+In addition to the above.
+A site includes the airspace above the land.
+If any site is crossed by a zone boundary under this Plan, the site is deemed to be land and held in a single Certificate of Title; or divided into two or more sites by that zone boundary. c) Where a site is situated partly within the District and partly in an adjoining District, then the part situated in the District shall be deemed to be one site.